c-marsh/Break-it/README.md

 - The canvas has a fixed 600px height.
 If the view window doesn't currently support this a pop up asks the user to rotate the device to vertical orientation or that the game is not compatible with the screen size.
 - if the screen is less than 685px tall, the footer is hidden.
 - Ball, paddles, and bricks are calculated proportionally to the screen width, resulting in a different play experience on different sized screens.
+- The canvas is designed to render both on HiDef and non hiDef screens
+- Custom Favicons have been created to be compatible with different browsers/Operating systems

 ## 2.7 Other Features
 - On page load the game screen bounces into place